BLCM/bl3mods/Aaron0000/Balands/README.md

  ┗----Rationale: The Dragon's special effect only triggers when a Melee kill is made.
 To facilitate that, Personal Space (which has been changed to boost Melee damage as well) has been added.

-Elementalist - Replace Wildfire with Anima.
+Elementalist - Replaced Wildfire with Anima.

 Golden Rule - No change.